 A list of interested families will be maintained when immediate assistance is not available.
-This waiting list will be maintained according to the applicant preference, date and time of the family's application.
-All applicants must report to Baltimore County Office of Housing, via the Applicant Portal, any change in address, family composition, income, or factors affecting preference points when changes occur.
-The waitlist is updated daily.
+This waiting list will be maintained according to the applicant preference, and/or date and time of the family's application.
+All applicants must report, any changes in address, family composition, income, or factors affecting preference points when changes occur via the Applicant Portal. .